y-x-c/homebridge-switchbot-ble/README.md

 **Optional Settings**
 * `scanDuration` - Scan timeout.
 BLE Central must first scan the advertising.
 Default is `1000`(unit: ms).
 Longer time to ensure device discovery but slower response.
 * `reverseDir` - Set to `true` to exchange the "opened" and "closed" directions of Curtain after calibration.
 Default is `false`.
 So you can swap the directions without recalibration.
+* `moveTime` - Set the actual running time of Curtian, which is also the time to switch from running state to opened/closeed state in the Home APP.
+Default is `2000`(unit: ms).
 * `scanInterval` - Scan interval.
 Currently indicates the cycle of updating the temperature and humidity value of Meter.
 Default is `60000`(unit: ms).

 Please note that: